avaframe/AvaFrame/docs/moduleAna5Utils.rst

 .. figure:: _static/thalwegTime_FD.png
     :width: 90%

-    Thalweg-time diagram example: : The y-axis contains the distance from the beta point along the avalanche path, e.g. the thalweg.
+    Thalweg-time diagram example: The y-axis contains the distance from the beta point along the avalanche path (projected on the horizontal plane), e.g. the thalweg.
 Dots represent the avalanche front with the slope being the approach velocity.
-Red star marks the maximal approach velocity.
+    Red star marks the maximal approach velocity (this approach velocity is also projected on the horizontal plane).

 ..
 Note::